 Generally, non-residential uses are located along Mountain Road west of the railroad, the east side of the railroad, and Old Washington Highway.
 The residential uses are predominantly located southeast of the intersection of Mountain Road and the CSX rail line.
+The single industrial use is located between the CSX rail line and Old Washington Highway.
 Vacant properties, lacking a defined pattern, are spread throughout the study area.
 The existing land uses, shown on Map 5, are more fully described below.